Why KPIs Are Different in Aviation Safety Management Systems?

 Any KPI in your aviation SMS will be one of the following types of safety performance indicators:

 - Leading indicators: represent underlying factors that drive performance; and

 - Lagging indicators: represent historical performance measurements.

 A quality list of an aviation SMS' KPIs should include both lagging and leading indicators.
-These points in mind, here is how to choose KPIs in aviation SMS programs in 6 steps.
+With these points in mind, here is how to choose KPIs in aviation SMS programs in 6 steps.

 1 – List Core Safety Goals and Business Goals

-Every organization will have different KPIs, because every organization will have different goals and objectives.
-In order for your organization to choose KPIs, you need to have your objectives clearly listed out.
+Every organization will have different KPIs because every organization will have different goals and objectives.
+In order for your organization to choose KPIs, you need to have your objectives clearly listed.

 These objectives should: